stepthom/vaccine/README.md

 # vaccine
+Experiment to test early stopping during hyperparameter tuning of LGBM.

-Experiments for DrivenData's vaccine challenge.
+The data used is the data from DrivenData's vaccine challenge.